-To program the Remote Keyless Entry (RKE) transmitter access codes into the RKE receiver in the passenger door module requires the use of a DRB scan tool.
-Refer to the proper Body Diagnostic Procedures manual for more information.
+To program the Remote Keyless Entry (RKE) transmitter access codes into the RKE receiver in the Passenger Door Module (PDM) requires the use of a DRB scan tool.
+Refer to the proper Diagnostic Procedures manual for more information.

 REMOVAL AND INSTALLATION